eyenalxai/nextjs-template/README.md

 ## License

-This project operates under The Unlicense license.
+This project is licensed under the MIT License.